syncfusion-content/windowsforms-docs/WindowsForms/XPTaskBar/XPTaskBar-Settings.md

 ## Scroll Settings

-Vertical scrollbar will be automatically added to the XPTaskBar when the TaskBarBoxes are placed outside the TaskBar's client area, provided the XPTaskBar is in the Vertical Layout mode.
+Vertical scrollbar will be automatically added to the XPTaskBar when the TaskBar Boxes are placed outside the TaskBar's client area, provided the XPTaskBar is in the Vertical Layout mode.

 In the Horizontal Layout mode, the horizontal scrollbar appears on setting the ColWidthOnHorizontalLayout property to large